-Reengaging with Galway’s maritime past – TOBIN and the Galway Harbour Company.
+Re-engaging with Galway’s maritime past – TOBIN and the Galway Harbour Company.

-Consistency and continuity have been two essential ingredients in our work with the Harbour Company.
-The strong working relationship between ourselves and the Galway Harbour Company is further consolidated by both party’s respective membership of the Atlantic Ocean Energy Alliance (AOEA).
+Consistency and continuity have been two essential ingredients in the work with the Harbour Company.
+The strong working relationship between TOBIN and the Galway Harbour Company is further consolidated by both party’s respective membership of the Atlantic Ocean Energy Alliance (AOEA).
 This is a voluntary organisation whose primary objective is to ‘maximise the economic and social benefit for the Western Region in particular and Ireland in general, from the emerging Ocean Energy Industry’.

 Significant consultation on the Harbour development plans is set to continue, managed by TOBIN, including the full spectrum of Harbour users, local authorities and other statutory bodies with the overall and continued objective of improving the harbour area.
-These exciting plans, once realised, will go a long way in enhancing the social and economic lives of the people of Galway and the West.
+These exciting plans, once realized, will go a long way in enhancing the social and economic lives of the people of Galway and the West.